Suspiciously Stealthy Predator

-- The Graboids in the Tremors series.
+- The Graboids in Tremors.
 Justified since they live and hunt underground and are therefore invisible to most tracking techniques.

-- Tremors 2 subverts this.
-Earl and Grady have a major Oh Crap moment at how smart the Graboid hatchlings seem to be after they destroy a running car engine to block any escape and take out the radio tower so they can't call for help.
+- Tremors 2: Aftershocks subverts this.
+Earl and Grady have a major Oh, Crap! moment at how smart the Graboid hatchlings seem to be after they destroy a running car engine to block any escape and take out the radio tower so they can't call for help.
 Then someone observes that their rudimentary vision is based on heat signatures, and they only went after the car and the tower because both were putting off heat.

 - One would think that somebody in Snakes on a Plane would've immediately noticed the arrival of hundreds of venomous serpents in the passenger cabin, but it takes so long that they infiltrate every inch of the aircraft and even the purse a woman is holding before anyone catches wise.
 This is especially jarring, given how many of the snakes are brightly-colored and would want bigger animals such as humans to spot this warning-coloration and keep away, so have no particular reason to hide.

 - A Song of Ice and Fire has Ser Barristan Selmy get the chills when he starts totting up the tactics Daenarys' dragons use both in hunting and fighting.
 Because the traditional "take down a boar or bull" approach most fighters or knights would use (and even tried to use, historically) could only ever work to deliver dinner to the dragon.
 And, in the specific case of Rhaegal, he even suspects It Can Think.

 - Seems to apply to most of the creatures on Primeval, even the ones that otherwise act incredibly stupid due to low brain/body ratios.